Jesse Kanda: Early life

-Work
+Artistic career

 Common themes in Kanda's work have been growth, decay, death, freedom, fantasy, empathy, dream, innocence, subconscious, sexuality, sensuality, pain, suffering, euphoria, the body, movement, and magic.

-Kanda often employs a unique balance of aesthetic beauty and the grotesque.
+Kanda often employs a balance of aesthetic beauty and the grotesque.
 Juxtaposing life and death; or love and fear.
 Although he is mostly known for his sculptural mixed media images, animations and music, he has also ventured into traditional filmmaking, sculpture, fashion, painting and photography.
 His figures often exist in a dream-like spatial environment, often disfigured but with a sense of empathy and strength.
-His visual works are sometimes inspired by internal body parts, and Kanda admits "The inside of our body is much more beautiful than the skin that coats it, yet we’re afraid of it."
-Kanda transforms painful organ-looking heuristics into esthetic visual pieces.
+His visual works are sometimes inspired by internal body parts, and Kanda admits "The inside of our body is much more beautiful than the skin that coats it, yet we're afraid of it."
+He transforms painful organ-looking heuristics into aesthetic visual pieces.

-He has often used the music video as his artistic medium.
-Either creating the music himself, or collaborating with close friends.
+He has often used the music video as his artistic medium, either creating the music himself, or collaborating.
 In 2020 he provided visuals for beauty company Byredo.
+He has also provided visuals for fashion label Hood By Air.